 If you visit, be sure to explore more of the Volksgarten, particularly the rose garden.

 In summer, the roses form a glorious pageant of different colours; in winter, a strange landscape filled with tall stems, their tops encased in sacks of cloth, as if handcuffed and marching to a secret rebel hideout.

 How to find the Sisi memorial

-Follow the directions for the Volksgarten and the Rose Garden, which you leave by the side furthest from the Ring boulevard.
-Cross over to the other side of the large Theseus temple (see the map below).
+Follow the directions for the Volksgarten and the Rose Garden: leave the latter by the side furthest from the Ring boulevard.
+Then cross over to the other side of the large Theseus temple (see the map below).

 Address: Volksgarten, 1010 Vienna